-She faced difficult beginning years, with floods and famine and the Egyptian economy was not at its best either.
+She faced difficult beginning years, with floods and famine, and the Egyptian economy was not at its best either.
 Soon problems arose with her brother and that forced her to flee to Syria.
-There she gathered an army around her to try and regain the throne.
+There she gathered an army around her to try to regain the throne.
 She returned to Egypt and faced her brother in Pelusium.

 She ruled Egypt for 21 years.
 She was installed on the throne, lost her kingdom, regained it back, was on the verge of losing it again to then, after assembling an empire, lost it all.
 She had 4 children, one of them with Julius Caesar.
 Had an affair with Mark Antony and died at an early age of 39.